 To further complicate the problem, traditional IT and IoT companies, solutions, and professionals lack the technical knowledge and cultural awareness of building OT systems.

 Many IT firms have attempted to provide Smart Building solutions and services related to controls systems and have failed with the exception of traditional back-office software, such as work order management and asset management, along with some high-level database, data lake and analytics solutions that are generally disconnected from the front-line building systems.
 As a result, IT companies are virtually non-existent in the building controls OT cybersecurity world.

 “…traditional IT and IoT companies, solutions and professionals lack the technical knowledge and cultural awareness of building OT systems.”

 CRE building controls systems such as HVAC, elevator, lighting, parking, and access control that are not cybersecurity managed create imminent risks for:

 Users that manage these systems include facility employees and vendors and as a result Intelligent Buildings can be seen as providing employee risk management and Vendor Risk Management (VRM)*.

 “…Intelligent Buildings provides employee risk management and Vendor Risk Management (VRM)…”

-We can help you with several, hundreds or even thousands of sites depending on your portfolio.
-This allows you to have confidence that even with the fragmentation and turnover in the facility environment there is consistency in vendor policy and system set up, profiles, and backup across the entire portfolio.
-In addition, our cybersecurity systems scans offer a level of asset and lifecycle management not possible in traditional approaches including end-of-life and patching issues.
+We can help you with several, hundreds or even thousands of sites, depending on your portfolio.
+This allows you to have confidence that, even with the fragmentation and turnover in the facility environment, there is consistency in contractor policy and system set up, profiles, and backup across the entire portfolio.
+In addition, our cybersecurity systems scans offer a level of asset and life cycle management not possible in traditional approaches, including end-of-life and patching issues.